 Why we think healthy Halloween foods are not safe:

 - This is because of urban legends about razor blades in apples and poison in homemade treats.

 - Sociologist and criminologist Dr. Joel Best, at the University of Delaware, has researched every reported case of so-called “Halloween sadism” in the past 45 years and has found that not one of them is true.

 - Americans buy more than 600 million pounds of candy for Halloween according to the National Confectioners Association.
 That adds up to $2.4 billion spent on candy for this event!

 - The second highest grossing commercial holiday is Halloween after Christmas.

 Why I do not give out Candy

-ONE-THIRD of all children and adolescents are overweight or obese and this is growing rapidly.
+ONE-THIRD of all children and adolescents are overweight or obese and this issue is growing rapidly.

 EVERY major health organization and government in the world is alarmed by this trend.
 Inactivity and overconsumption of junk foods, sugary foods and drinks are to blame.
 Related Reading: Childhood Obesity: Scary and Sad.